Training exercise prepares military working dog teams for future missions.

 Spc.
-Joe Gomez, a military working dog handler for the 180th MWD Detachment, and his military working dog, Beano, exit a building July 13, 2023, during a field training exercise.
+Joe Gomez, a military working dog handler for the 180th MWD Detachment, and his military working dog, Beano, exit a black hawk helicopter July 13, 2023, at Training Area 236 as part of a field training exercise.
 The training exercise held at Fort Leonard Wood prepares military working dog teams for future missions.
 (U.S. Army photo by Angi Betran)

 |Date Taken: